minuq/python-evtc-anonymizer/README.md

 # evtc-anonymizer
-A simple and stupid script that replaces character and account names in uncompressed .evtc and compressed .zevtc files, the guild us also replaced with [ArenaNet] by default.
+A simple and stupid script that replaces character and account names in uncompressed .evtc and compressed .zevtc files, the guild is also replaced with [ArenaNet] by default.

 ## Installation
 Simply clone the repo and run locally or install it with pip.